skywind3000/asyncrun.vim/README.md

 ### Extra Runners

-Except the default quickfix and internal terminal behavior, AsyncRun is capable to run command in another tmux split or a new gnome-terminal window/tab with the advantage of extra runners.
+Besides the default quickfix and internal terminal behavior, there are many extra runners which allow you to run commands in a new gnome-terminal window/tab, a floaterm window, or a side-by-side tmux pane.

 By default, AsyncRun is shipped with some popular runners: